binHarby/csc302_assignments/docs/index.md

         GROUP BY crs_code
         HAVING COUNT(*)>1
 ))
-JOIN Location ON Location.loc_code =Section.loc_code
-AND loc_name == ‘Abu Dhabi’
+-- Finding whether the courses are in Abu Dhabi or Al-Ain JOIN Location ON Location.loc_code =Section.loc_code AND loc_name == ‘Abu Dhabi’
 OR loc_name == ‘Al-Ain’);